 - A big pinch of Kosher salt

-First, dehusk and wash the tomatillos well.
+- First, remove the husks and wash the tomatillos well.
 You’ll notice they’re sticky, which is a sign of ripeness, and probably slightly dirty under the husk.
 Sometimes I find that warm water isn’t enough, and I use a few drops of dish soap diluted in a bowl of warm water.
-Then I put the dehusked tomatillos in the bowl and gently rub each one in the slightly soapy water to remove the dirt and sap.
+Then I put the husked tomatillos in the bowl and gently rub each one in the slightly soapy water to remove the dirt and sap.
 Rinse them well in cool water to remove any soap residue.

 - What do you do differently in making your salsas verdes or where is your favorite place to eat a dish that includes salsa verde?

 Hi, I usually do it a bit differently.
 For the salsa verde, I usually cook the chiles with the tomatillos and add cilantro and some pepper when combining everything into the blender.
 Oh, and yeah, I sometimes add epazote to it as well.

 Hi, Vee.
 Interesting that you cook the chiles…I will have to give that a try some time.
 I’ll confess here that I actually rarely cook with cilantro (gasp, I know!) because unless it’s cooked into the recipe and isn’t all that recognizable, the smell and taste of freshly ground cilantro makes me wretch.
 So you won’t see too many recipes here using it because of that, unfortunately.
 But we seem to get along just fine without it.
 On the other hand, I have nothing against epazote, and am open to experimenting with it.
 I just don’t use it in my salsa verde.
 Though the family friend who taught me the basics of salsa verde uses epazote in his recipe, and his is very similar-tasting to mine.